For those who are just starting as a woodworker, finding the right tools can be quite challenging.

 To better access the controls, the gears are all placed at a 90-degree angle.
 This means for cutting wide boards and making plunge cuts, the worm drive circular saw is one of the best.

 The circular saw is known for its versatility and ease of use.
-There are also several types available which mean you can choose one that best fits your needs.
+There are also several types available which means you can choose one that best fits your needs.

 You will need to identify the features that are the closest to what you want to accomplish.